minute read

 things to do in Tashkent

 Start at Kosmonavtlar, where you're transported into a celestial dreamscape, stars and planets adorning its walls, celebrating Uzbekistan's contributions to space exploration.
-Then, whirl over to Alisher Navoi station, an homage to the legendary Uzbek poet, where elegant arches and lush, verdant motifs make you feel like you've stepped into a lush, enchanted garden.
+Then, whirl over to Alisher Navoi station, an homage to the legendary Uzbek poet, where elegant arches and lush, verdant motifs make you feel like you've stepped into an enchanted garden.

 Riding the Tashkent Metro isn't just about getting from A to B – it's about traversing through epochs and artistic visions, all while the train hums along its tracks.